• Skip to main content

 Seasoning for roast pork

-Rosemary is the classic herb for pork, and I often toss in a couple of sprigs of thyme too.
+Rosemary is a classic herb for pork, and I often toss in a couple of sprigs of thyme too.
 Then scatter on some sliced garlic and lay the pork joint on top of it.
 That's it!

 I don't use a wire rack in my roasting tin, as I want all the juices to be absorbed back into the meat for maximum flavor and juicy meat.